 The skier must decide on the appropriate blend of continued pivoting, edging and pressure control to achieve the desired outcome.

-A common objective in high performance skiing is to add or resist the building pressure through turn completion to accelerate out of the turn and redirect the mass across the run.
+A common objective in high performance skiing is to gradually add or resist the pressure building through the control phase to accelerate out of the turn and redirect the mass across the run.
 Often this involves increasing the edge angle through hip angulation as upper and lower body separation increases.... as well as standing strong and resisting with a fairly long outside leg.

 The skier may choose reduce edge angle and add more pivot to skid the skis.
 This typically reduces or eliminates deflection across the run keeping a narrow corridor and can be effective for quickly reducing speed.

-A combination of increased edge through angulation and increase pivoting action by turning the legs to gently decrease the speed down the hill and direct the mass across the hill.
+A combination of increased edge through angulation and increased steering angle through leg turning to gently decrease the speed down the hill and direct the mass across the hill.